Ex-DEA agent: Opioid crisis fueled by drug industry and Congress

 JIM GELDHOF: You would think.

-The DEA's toughest sanction is to freeze distributors shipments of narcotics -- a step they haven't taken in almost two years.
+The DEA's toughest sanction is to freeze distributors shipments of narcotics, a step which they have only attempted once in more than two years.

 JONATHAN NOVAK: I mean there's no denying the numbers.
 At the height of the opioid epidemic, inexplicably, they slowed down.